 Use of work-related social networking sites is restricted to any arrangements, rules and/or protocol established by the school.
-You should first refer to your Line Manager or to the Head teacher if you are unclear about the use of these sites.
+[Where the school has a written policy or specific arrangements in place these may be referred to here].
+You should first refer to your Line Manager or to the Headteacher if you are unclear about the use of these sites.